Blog » Wreck Diving Articles » Advanced Wreck Diving: The Ultimate Guide

 • Gas Management.
 Ability to accurately plan and manage gas requirements for the planned dive, including contingency reserves.

 • Dive Planning.
-Ability to precisely plan a no-decompression dive, conduct an effective risk assessment and confirm effective contingency/emergency plans prior to water entry.
+Ability to precisely plan a no-decompression dive, conduct an effective risk assessment, and confirm effective contingency/emergency plans before water entry.

 • Navigation.
 Ability to effectively navigate back to the start point, using a compass and natural navigation techniques.